 Harp lessons are my first formal music instruction, though singing was always a part of my life in elementary school, Girl Scouts, church choir and high school chorus.
 Playing the harp is the first time I’ve had to know what specific note is on the staff and then find it on an instrument, instead of picking out tunes by ear.

 Before starting harp lessons I played djembe and kenkeni in an African drum ensemble.
-These deep, ancient traditional West African drum rhythms brought me back to music.
-But my hands could not both drum and play harp, and the harp won out.
+Those deep, ancient traditional West African drum rhythms brought me back to music.
+But my hands could not both drum and play harp, and the harp won.

 I started this blog at the urging of my harp teacher, who said that other people would appreciate how I approached learning to play the harp as an adult.
-Much of my blog is about my journey learning to play and perform music, and learning to do this on my harp.
-But music grows and ripens from the rich loam of my life – so writing about retirement, my garden, travels, books I’ve read related to music, and assorted and sundry adventures end up here as well.
+Much of my blog is about music and learning to play my harp.
+But music grows and ripens from the rich loam of my life, so assorted and sundry adventures end up here as well.

 Thanks for stopping by.
-I hope you enjoy what you see in Heart To Harp, and that you’ll leave a comment telling me what you think about your travels here.
+I hope you enjoy Heart To Harp, and that you’ll leave a comment telling me what you think about your travels here.